ilg-physics-ucsb/physics4l-manual/lab1-magnetic force/lab1.md

 :::
 ######

 You have now completed the motor set up for one of four possible orientations of the magnet and battery.
-Make a table like the one below and record your results for all four possible combinations of your battery and magnet orientations, prediction based on the right hand rule, and the observered direction:
+Make a table like the one below and record your results for all four possible combinations of your battery and magnet orientations, prediction based on the right hand rule, and the observed direction:

 :::Figure:Table
 | Magnet Orienation | Battery Oreintation | RHR|Rotation Direction |